ianm24/Minecraft-Command-to-Structure/README.md

 Open a command line in the `src/` run `python MCStoNBT.py` then enter the name of your MCS file (for the test file it would be "simpleTest.mcs")

 The MCS file format will be converted into an NBT structure file in the `output/` directory.
 This file will be put into the `world_name/generated/minecraft/structures` folder in your Minecraft Java files then loaded via a structure block.
+If these directories are not there, you can add them.
 When loading the structure in Minecraft, remember that the title will be the lowercase version of the title of the generated NBT file.

 ## Finishing Notes